Providing technologically advanced telecommunications services to our communities

 Read more on Email Safety

-Even people who have firewalls and virus software in place still need to be alert for scammers and phishing emails.
+Even if you have firewalls and virus software in place, you still need to be alert for scammers and phishing emails.
 We receive so many emails these days.
 Some are very easy to tell it has been sent from a mass email campaign, but others are far more deceptive at making you think they are legitimate.
-Seriously consider ANY links you are thinking about clicking.
+Seriously consider ANY links you are thinking about clicking and don’t respond to the wrong email.

 Practice safe email habits:

-Look for Red Flags: Were you expecting an email from this person or company and would it be normal practice for them to email you and ask you to use a link?
+Look for Red Flags: First off, were you expecting an email from this person or company and would it be normal practice for them to email you and ask you to use a link?

 More things to look for: